0cjs/sedoc/8bit/kyo85/README.md

 ### Power

-(M100) Turning on the power switch does a warm start, preserving previous state.
+Turning on the power switch does a warm start, preserving previous state.
 RESET button on back returns to main menu.
-Changing memory config (ROM or RAM) requires a cold start, done by colding either `Ctrl`+`Pause` or RESET while turning on the computer.
+Changing memory config (ROM or RAM) requires a cold start, done by: (M100) colding either `Ctrl`+`Pause` or RESET while turning on the computer; (PC82) holding `Shift` and `Ctrl` while pushing the RESET button.

 (M100) The default power-off timeout is after 10 minutes of no keypresses.
 In BASIC, `POWER n` (_n_ = 10 - 255) sets the timeout to _n*6_ seconds and